-The state of Hawaii has a history of widespread asbestos use, from public buildings to commercial establishments.
-Nearly every building in the state constructed before 1980 — including schools, state buildings and military bases — was built with asbestos products.
+Nearly every building in the state constructed before 1980, including schools, state buildings and military bases, was built with asbestos products.
 These facilities continue to pose a public health hazard, as exposure to asbestos can cause deadly diseases such as mesothelioma and asbestosis.

-In recent years, Hawaii government officials have made efforts to protect its residents.
-Health officials closely monitor all public buildings that still contain asbestos.
+In recent years, Hawaii government officials have tried to protect its residents.
+Health officials closely monitor all public buildings that still contain asbestos material.
 Schools, for example, are inspected every six months to ensure that asbestos fibers cannot be released into the air.

 The use of asbestos in Hawaii was so rampant that Thomas Lilekis, a Hawaii State Department of Health representative, said state residents are “living in and around it constantly.”
-He stated that the mineral is present in ceilings, floor tiles and drywall all over the state.
-Lilekis noted, however, that asbestos materials only pose a health hazard if they are damaged.
+He stated that the mineral is present in ceilings, floor tiles and drywall throughout the state.
+Lilekis noted, however, that asbestos materials only pose a health hazard if damaged.

 In 2004, the Agency for Toxic Substances and Disease Registry (ATSDR) put the former Vermiculite of Hawaii plant on a priority list for cleanup.
 The ATSDR determined that the Honolulu factory received asbestos-contaminated vermiculite from Libby, Montana, between 1954 and 1983.
 Although the facility stopped handling vermiculite in 1983, deadly asbestos fibers may have been present at the site until 2001.
 This left employees and nearby residents at risk for decades, possibly even exposing family members of employees to asbestos.

-The U.S. Environmental Protection Agency (EPA) conducted a cleanup in the half-acre lot in 2001.
-After the cleanup, the ATSDR stated that current nearby residents are no longer at risk of exposure from the site.
-However, former residents, employees and family members are advised to monitor their health so as to detect any asbestos-related problems that may arise.
+The U.S. Environmental Protection Agency (EPA) cleaned up the half-acre lot in 2001.
+After the cleanup, the ATSDR stated that nearby residents were no longer at risk of exposure to the site.
+However, former residents, employees and family members are advised to monitor their health to detect any asbestos-related problems that may arise.

 Other similar situations may not have been handled as well.
 Also in 2000, the Army failed to remove asbestos safely in Fort Shafter, also in Oahu.
 The EPA said that Fort Shafter’s asbestos-containing material was not kept wet during the removal process, causing asbestos-containing materials to be emitted into the open air.

 Hawaii is a long way from the U.S. mainland, but Michele Carbone, M.D., had made mesothelioma a focal point of his research.
 Carbone gained a $3.8 million grant in 2011 for the University of Hawaii Cancer Center to study treatments for mesothelioma.
-He also convened a panel of experts from around the world to a symposium about BAP1 genetic mutation.
+He also convened a panel of experts worldwide to a symposium about BAP1 genetic mutation.
 More than half of the funding for mesothelioma research from the National Cancer Institute has gone to the University of Hawaii Cancer Center.

 Pearl Harbor Naval Shipyard is arguably the most famous U.S. military post.
 Japan launched a surprise attack on the U.S. fleet at Pearl Harbor on Dec.
 7, 1941, triggering America’s entry into World War II.
 Decades later, the military confronted another reality about Peart Harbor – that more than 10,000 people were exposed to asbestos there.

-The EPA designated the U.S. Navy’s Pearl Harbor Complex as a Superfund site because of the amount of toxic chemicals and substances present, including asbestos.
+The EPA designated the U.S. Navy’s Pearl Harbor Complex as a Superfund site because of the number of toxic chemicals and substances present, including asbestos.
 An Army barracks and all of the Navy’s Pearl Harbor Complex are prime areas of concern, and abatement is an ongoing project for both military branches in Hawaii.
 The Navy demolished more than 250 buildings at Pearl Harbor.
-In addition, a number of buildings at the harbor’s shipyard are being abated.
+In addition, several buildings at the harbor’s shipyard are being abated.

 Every school across Hawaii now has an asbestos management plan.
-They require inspection for asbestos and six-month periodic surveillance in case any of the material is damaged and becomes hazardous.
-Likewise, any time asbestos-containing materials are removed, the work has to be documented and the air must be checked before reoccupation.
+They require inspection for asbestos and six-month periodic surveillance in case any material is damaged and becomes hazardous.
+Likewise, any time asbestos-containing materials are removed, the work has to be documented, and the air must be checked before reoccupation.